rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 ### New Font/Typography

-Sentinel and Roboto have been deprecated as global REI brand fonts. cdr-fonts.css has removed the base64 encoded versions of sentinel fonts as a result and has greatly reducing the overall size of this file.
+Sentinel and Roboto have been deprecated as global REI brand fonts. `cdr-fonts.css` has removed the base64 encoded versions of sentinel fonts as a result and has greatly reduced the overall size of this file.

 The variant fonts for "REI Stuart App" and "Graphik App" have been added.